-Call to customize your order for sizes, lengths, colors, quantities.
-Custom foot lengths available.
+NO PROBLEM to Call to EASILY customize your order for sizes, lengths, colors, quantities.
+Custom yardage lengths available.
 Call Susan 410-641-8290 or email me SusanDianeKerin@gmail.com

 - You asked for it!
 Now choose your own colors and sizes!
 Size small (SM) for up to 4-5 oz skeins.
 Size large (LG) for up to 7 oz (gang 2 size LG for 16 oz. pounders); 14 inches long.

 Soft on hands, no yarn snags.

 - Keeps yarn from tangling first pull to last; just-right compression of contents throughout use as skein size decreases.
 No rough edges, the yarn does not get caught during use.

 Insert all sizes & shapes of center-pull skeins, balls, cones.

 - Integrity: Regardless of the percentage of stretch at first use, the tenders continue to maintain the integrity of the yarn.

 Note that tenders are sort of like panty hose: after you wear them they don’t necessarily go back to the “skinny” string they were right out-of-the-package; but they STILL get the job done!